 day-to-day i will wear tinted moisturizer (got that SPF!) as well as brown eyeliner or some neutral eyeshadow and blush..going out, i’ll go with dramatic eye makeup (smoky eye, etc) and red tinted lipgloss.

-i don’t feel uncomfortable if i don’t wear makeup-it really doesn’t matter that much to me. but if i were going to class with a smoky eye or something then i think that would be a bit much.posted over 3 years ago
+i don’t feel uncomfortable if i don’t wear makeup-it really doesn’t matter that much to me. but if i were going to class with a smoky eye or something then i think that would be a bit much.posted almost 7 years ago

 I agree with xvavavava that it’s a really subjective question.
 There are many factors:

 Age.
 When you’re younger, it’s easier to wear “too much.”
 While a mature woman may need extra coverage, full foundation on anyone under 16 usually looks like too much.
 Middle-schoolers with eyeshadow, mascara, and matte lipstick usually just look trashy, but the same look on a 25-year-old would look totally appropriate.

 Style.
 You can get away with crazy over-the-top ‘80s makeup if you’re wearing a crazy over-the-top ‘80s outfit and give off a funky ’80s vibe.
 Not so much if you’re a quiet, conservative dresser.

 Balance.
 Unless you’re in theater or on a runway, you don’t need drama on both the eyes and the mouth at once.

 Features.
 If you have a really dramatic feature, there is such a thing as calling too much attention to it.
 For instance, Angelina Jolie does not need to wear bright red lipstick for us to notice her lips— especially if she’s just wandering around running errands.
 Which leads me to my next point . . .